 The need for medical care and health education pervades both developing nations and the lower socioeconomic populations of rich countries.

-- Mobile Medical Team is dedicated to providing self-sustaining health care and special services to people without access in both the United States and abroad.
+Mobile Medical Team International is dedicated to providing self-sustaining health care and special services to people without access in both the United States and abroad.

-- Project Bay Area: This program provides comprehensive health care to San Francisco Bay Area-based homebound elderly patients, end-of-life hospice patients, un- or un-insured children and their caregivers, and disabled adults and children.
+This program provides comprehensive health care to San Francisco Bay Area-based homebound elderly patients, end-of-life hospice patients, un- or under-insured children and their caregivers, and disabled adults and children.

-- Blossom Childcare: Blossom offers customized support services to children coping with traumatic or difficult situations, including domestic violence, neglect, illness, injury or death of a parent or sibling, difficult separation or divorce, emotional injury, or other traumatic situation.
+Offering customized support services to children coping with traumatic or difficult situations, including domestic violence, neglect, illness, injury or death of a parent or sibling, difficult separation or divorce, emotional injury, or another traumatic situation.

-- Diffusion: Click here for the games.
-The Diffusion program, with its partner — Facebook’s Internet.org — has an international medical portal designed to reduce the impact of malnutrition, infectious disease, and other deficits for resource poor communities.
+The Diffusion program — in partnership with Facebook’s Internet.org — has an international medical portal designed to reduce the impact of malnutrition, infectious disease, and other deficits for resource poor communities.

-- Thin Chart: Click here for the infographic.
 Iris-scan authenticated, patient controlled medical charts (cloud-based) with unique identifiers.
-Forthcoming.